 On July 19, 2019, Harvey signed with Ratiopharm Ulm of the Basketball Bundesliga.

-Harvey finished the 2014/15 NCAA season as the Division I national scoring leader at 23.1 points per game.
-Harvey also led the nation in three-point shots made as well.
+Individually, Harvey finished the 2014–15 NCAA season as the Division I national scoring leader at 23.1 points per game and also led the nation in total three-point field goals made, establishing himself as one of the most dangerous perimeter scorers in college basketball.

-On April 1, 2015, Harvey announced his decision to forgo his final season at Eastern Washington and declared for the 2015 NBA draft.
+On April 1, 2015, following the conclusion of the Eagles’ NCAA Tournament run, Harvey announced his decision to forgo his final season of collegiate eligibility at Eastern Washington and declared for the 2015 NBA Draft, ending his college career after three seasons.

 -